For most organizations, the biggest cyber security threat isn't an issue of having the latest and most sophisticated technologies.

 Cyber security is often a topic that flies under the radar until a breach occurs.
 Don't let that happen to your organization!

-Make sure senior leadership is aware of the high costs and implications of such breaches (e.g., impact on the organization's reputation) and secure the proper funding, support, and equipment for the continued implementation of preventive measures.
+Make sure senior leadership is aware of the high costs of down time and implications of such breaches (e.g., impact on the organization's reputation) and secure the proper funding, support, and equipment for the continued implementation of preventive measures.

 Include Cyber Security Training in Onboarding Process